We Care for the strays on the SouthWest side of Samos Island, Greece.

 The cats in the sanctuary live with the humans all day, like the dogs.
 Some cats stay partly in a "cattery" which is half in a conservatory and half in the house.
 They learn to live with dogs as well and are all social.
 Bella, the cat in the picture, has only three legs, her back leg was amputated due to severe injury.
 We have another "tripod" called Kuisku, she is missing a front leg due to nerve damage.
-We have a deaf cat Lumi, a mini-cat Maisa... and many many more.
+We have two blind cats, a mini-cat Maisa... and many many more.
 All are in great general health and hopefully will one day find their forever homes.

 With us, the animals stay together and are in contact with humans all the time.
 They are very social and are not afraid of pretty much anything.

 Our belief is that there are no natural enemies among animals and they prove it to us every day.
 So well they all adapt to their new surroundings and new friends, as soon as they come inside through our gate.

 If you want to help us to help these strays and more, we welcome the help!

 For support, you can do it various ways, for example:

 Send us used or new materials like collars, toys, deworming, medicine etc.